Quantum geometry of moduli spaces of local systems and representation theory: Weyl, braid and group actions on spaces and

-\paragraph{The case when $d$ is even.} Then, due to the choice of a companion reduced word for $ w_0$, any pair of flags separated by $N$ arcs is generic.
+Then, due to the choice of a companion reduced word for $ w_0$, any pair of flags separated by $N$ arcs is generic.
 Pick a generator $s_i \in {\mathbb B}_{\mathfrak g}$, and a reduced word ${\bf i}$ of $w_0$ starting from $s_i$, see Lemma \ref{CENTRALZ}.
-Let us define an automorphism $T_{x_1}({s_i})$ of the moduli space ${\cal X}_{\G, S^1}$.
+Let us define an automorphism $T_{x_1}({s_i})$ of the moduli space ${\mathscr X}_{\G, S^1}$.
 It acts by altering the decorations, leaving the local system intact: \be

 \ee The new framings $\{ \beta'_1, \ldots , \beta'_{d}\}$ are obtained from the ones $\{ \beta_1, \ldots , \beta_{d}\}$ by moving special points one step along the circle orientation, see Figure \ref{pin2}.
 Special points are shown by red points.